fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-setup-and-animation.md

 	move_and_slide()
 ```

 Very simple.
 We are simply setting the body's velocity to our `input_direction`, multiplying it by our `SPEED` constant, and finally moving it.
+We don't even have to call the function in `_physics_process`; it is called implicitly through the getter declaration.

 We can run the scene now with F6 and the player will move with the arrow keys.
 Holding multiple directions should cancel each other out.